FxMorin/GitMergePipeline/README.md

 You can extend GitMergePipeline with custom pipelines by implementing the `Pipeline` interface and using a Java ServiceLoader mechanism for the `PipelineClassSupplier` interface.

+## Extending with Custom Rules

+You can extend GitMergePipeline with custom rules by implementing the `Rule` interface and using a Java ServiceLoader mechanism for the `RuleClassSupplier` interface.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.